 - You will need to draw out different body parts on a piece of paper or find a worksheet on the web.
 They don’t need to be huge by any means, only large enough for your students to write the name of the body part in the designated areas.

 - Colored pencils, crayons or markers

-- First, you’ll need to give your students the tools for success.
+- First, give your students the tools for success.
 Presenting vocabulary is the best practice, but only use your body as a reference.
 Let them look at their skeletons with a keen eye when it comes to naming the different body parts.